 War Eagle, everybody!
 Today marks the end of a year of rumor, innuendo, slander and maliciousness.
 The Auburn Tigers, for nearly a year have been accused, vilified and convicted in the national media.
-Without any substantial evidence, writers such as Joe Schad have smeared the Tigers relentlessly, and attempted to derail a young man’s football career.
+Without any substantial evidence, rs such as Joe Schad have smeared the Tigers relentlessly, and attempted to derail a young man’s football career.
 Today, Auburn and Cam Newton stand officially exonerated from any major wrong-doing by the NCAA.

 The NCAA also found no evidence of wrong-doing in the cases of the four former Auburn players who claimed on HBO Real Sports to have been paid at Auburn.
 Three of the four refused to cooperate with the NCAA investigation, and there were serious doubts about the credibility of the fourth’s tales.
 It never occurred to numerous journalists to look at the facts and actual evidence in the cases.
 Instead, unprecedented vitriol was directed at the Auburn family.
 It’s certainly important to remember what Auburn endured, the next time such pieces are written about another school.
 The lesson: don’t judge without evidence.